Top Airports in the World – Top Airports to Fly From:

 It is sometimes possible to plan your trip to avoid airports that are less passenger friendly or those that leave you frazzled before you board your flight.
 For many years now we have been flying into the UK from Amsterdam Schiphol Airport into Leeds-Bradford, avoiding London Heathrow.
 We’ve spent many transit hours at Schiphol Airport and didn’t mind the time there.
 When we fly from Sydney to Europe, we always go via Singapore as Changi Airport is a perennial favourite with travellers and an airport that many wouldn’t mind being marooned at.

 So next time you plan your trip, it’s worthwhile seeing if you can fly your way through one of the better airports.
-The better airport experience is well worth the effort.Leave me a comment below to share your thoughts with me.
+The better airport experience is well worth the effort.Please comment.